 My dad grew up in the coal mining area of deep southern Illinois.
 If you asked my dad what nationality we were, he'd usually laugh, then respond, "Hillbilly."
 My mom was from Sands Springs, Oklahoma.
 When asked the same question, Mom would say, "Okie."
-As such, they lived their newly married years bringing their culture with them to their new northern Illinois home.
+As such, they lived their newly married years bringing their culture with them to their new northern Illinois

+home.
 I remember early in my life, eating lots of squirrel, rabbit, and catfish.
-I remember a neighbor asking my dad in disbelief about eating squirrel, to which he answered, "When you catch a squirrel, it's like being given a free chicken."
+I remember a neighbor asking my dad in disbelief about eating squirrel, to which he answered, "When you catch a squirrel, it's like being given a free

+chicken."
 I look back and realize two things.
 1. It was part of my parents' culture, and 2.
 It was an economic issue.
 My mom would fry squirrel just like chicken and it was delicious.

 I loved it.
+The raband the catfish fried

+you are grossed out

+I realize many of

+in cornmeal.

-The rabwhile a few may have some of the same early memories.
+while a few may have some of the same early memories.
 When you were born into the Great Depression as both of my parents were, I think you ate what was available and were grateful.
 Today, I look at my kids, nieces and nephews and realize they'll be shocked to believe their dad and uncle ate squirrel ... and I did.
 Mom breaded the squirrel and fried it like chicken in an old cast iron skillet.
 After removing the squirrel, she'd make a milk gravy that we'd pour over the squirrel and fried potatoes.
-It was delicious. bit was usually made into a soup or stew Day Kimball Healthcare names I guess if tuna can be labeled "Chicken of the Sea," squirrel can be labeled "Chicken of the Tree's."
+It was delicious.
+I guess if tuna can be labeled "Chicken of the Sea," squirrel can be labeled "Chicken of the Tree's."
 And I'd choose fried squirrel over tuna anytime.
 My mom and dad are both gone but their lives and culture still course through our veins.
 I was born in Kankakee County, but I still feel as though the little coal mining town of Sesser, Illinois is home.
-There is a world of difference between where I live now in a growing sub-Turn To MOORE page A12 and the catfish fried in cornmeal.
-Gloria Singleton Employee of I realize many of you are grossed out the Month for April Killingly to launch emergency vehicle which later became Day Kimball Homemakers.
-In her current awareness campaign BY JASON BLEAU CONTRIBUTING WRITER KILLINGLY - The town of Killingly is working to increase awareness of emergency vehicles on the roadways through a new cammedia platform you really have to chunk it down into small bits of information."
+There is a world of difference between where I live now in a growing sub- Turn To MOORE page A12 Killingly to launch emergency vehicle awareness campaign BY JASON BLEAU CONTRIBUTING WRITER KILLINGLY - The town of Killingly is working to increase awareness of emergency vehicles on the roadways through a new cammedia platform you really have to chunk it down into small bits of information."
 The purpose of the campaign is to inspired people to be more aware and practice safe habits including pulling over when an emergency vehicle is approaching.
 The Public Safety Committee had previously discussed launching the campaign in February when the board considered two different approaches to the initiative. a "Move Over" campaign which would focus on how to react when encountering emergency vehicles on the side of the road, such as a police vehicle conducting a traffic stop, and a "SIREN" campaign which is geared toward properly reacting to an approaching emergency vehicle while on the roadway.
 The committee decided unanimously to move forward with a "SIREN" campaign.
 During the April meeting Calorio said she is hopeful the campaign could launch as early as mid-May.